|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Weekly Technical Indicators: [See VIG weekly technical indicators chart] Weekly technical indicators are neutral.
-The weekly MACD line is below its signal line since December 6, 2024.
-This is an indication that the medium-term trend is down.
-The distance between MACD and the signal line is near its high and getting bigger.
-It indicates that the current medium-term downtrend is strong.
+Weekly Technical Indicators: [See VIG weekly technical indicators chart] Weekly Williams' Percentage Range and Lane's Stochastic are overbought.
+Use the Technical Stock Screener to see the list of stocks with overbought weekly Williams' Percentage Range and Lane's Stochastic.
+Oscillators are designed to signal a possible trend reversal.
+They can act as alerts and should be taken in conjunction with other technical analysis tools.
+Oscillators can be used to confirm other technical signals.
+Use the following links to access Lane's Stochastic and Williams' Percentage Range help.
+The weekly MACD line is above its signal line since May 23, 2025.
+This is an indication that the medium-term trend is up.
+The distance between MACD and the signal line is low, but getting bigger.
+It indicates that the current medium-term uptrend is getting stronger.
 Use the following link to access a MACD help.

 | |